ribelo/pptr/README.md

 struct PingActor;

 #[async_trait]
-impl Lifecycle for PingActor {
+impl Puppet for PingActor {
     // This actor uses the 'OneForAll' supervision strategy.
     // If any child actor fails, all child actors will be restarted. type Supervision = OneForAll;